 To determine the trend of rabies cases, two time-series forecasting models were used: the auto-regressive integrated moving average (ARIMA) and the auto-regressive integrated moving average with explanatory factors (ARIMAX).

-As the primary outcome variable for rabies cases are influenced by reported cases in the near past, we chose the ARIMA model (time-series events).
+As the primary outcome variable for rabies cases is influenced by reported cases in the near past, we chose the ARIMA model (time-series events).
 The ARIMA model is a data-focused, exploratory technique that enables the user to construct an appropriate model based on the data's actual structure.
 This model attempts to extract regional trends while filtering out high-frequency noise from the data and assumes a linear correlation between the time series values (1).
 By updating the model to forecast the system's future state based on current occurrences, ARIMA models have the advantage of being able to adapt to dynamically oriented systems that change over time.
 The R package "forecast" was used to run the ARIMA model for this study (2).

 Numerous researchers have recently used time series to study the trend of rabies (including additive models (3), (4), autoregressive time series models (5), and wavelet time series models (6)), but most of them use the ARIMA model with one-time series because it is a useful method for analyzing time series with one-time series in systems (7) (8) (9) (10) (11).
 However, as ARIMA only considers one variable, it was unable to provide light on the connections between system variables.
-In order to extract nearby designs while reducing high-frequency turbulence, ARIMA models accept a direct relationship between the time-series values and seek to leverage these straight circumstances in perceptions.
-In reality, more than one variable is always used to define the ARIMAX model.
+To extract nearby designs while reducing high-frequency turbulence, ARIMA models accept a direct relationship between the time-series values and seek to leverage these straight circumstances in perceptions.
+More than one variable is always used to define the ARIMAX model.
 The ARIMA model with a single time series cannot capture the changing rules of the multivariate time series.
 Consequently, it is essential to develop a model using the multivariate ARIMAX model (12, 13).
-Mass Dog Vaccination (MDV) and Anti Rabies Vaccine (ARV) were taken into account as explanatory variables in ARIMAX model.
+Mass Dog Vaccination (MDV) and Anti Rabies vaccination (ARV) were considered explanatory variables in the ARIMAX model.

-We predicted trends for the upcoming nine years (up to 2030) using both time series models with the data on rabies cases, and showed them in the figure.
+We predicted trends for the upcoming nine years (up to 2032) using both time series models with the data on rabies cases and showed them in the figure.
 R version 3.5.2.2, a statistical software, was used for all studies.

 Empirical evaluation